Take the ISO 27001 course exam and get the

 Dejan Kosutic

-Leading expert on cybersecurity/information security and author of several books, articles, webinars, and courses.
-As a premier expert, Dejan founded Advisera to help small and medium businesses obtain the resources they need to become certified against ISO 27001 and other ISO standards.
-He believes that making ISO standards easy-to-understand and simple-to-use creates a competitive advantage for Advisera's clients.
+Leading expert on cybersecurity & information security and the author of several books, articles, webinars, and courses.
+As a premier expert, Dejan founded Advisera to help small and medium businesses obtain the resources they need to become compliant with EU regulations and ISO standards.
+He believes that making complex frameworks easy to understand and simple to use creates a competitive advantage for Advisera's clients, and that AI technology is crucial for achieving this.

-As an ISO 27001 expert, Dejan is sought out to help companies find the best way to obtain certification by eliminating overhead and adapting the implementation to the specifics of their size and industry.
+As an ISO 27001, NIS 2, and DORA expert, Dejan helps companies find the best path to compliance by eliminating overhead and adapting the implementation to their size and industry specifics.